Damzwan/sketchmate/docs/DRAW_ENGINE_PERF.md

 **Worth noting separately:** `if (!img) return` in [`bucket.store.ts`](../src/draw/store/tools/bucket.store.ts) still swallows every other failure mode without feedback.
 Only `tooLarge` toasts.

 ---

+## Twenty-first review — final crash / ANR guardrails

+*Written 2026-07-27.*

+This pass closed the remaining concrete, locally-provable hazards from the post-rotation audit:

+- **Saved-selection OOM:** scratch `StaticCanvas` instances no longer use unbounded world dimensions as physical pixel dimensions.
+They are 1×1 object containers; the real export remains bounded by its existing output-size cap.
+  Scratch canvases are explicitly disposed on success and failure.
+- **Bitmap-asset lifetime:** the bakery now accounts bytes per asset, reserves bytes while `createImageBitmap` is pending, invalidates late completions after remove/clear/worker teardown, and clears the main-side sent set when a fresh worker has lost its mirror.
+- **Remote queue lifetime:** the queue is room-generation scoped, consumed with an O(1) cursor instead of repeated `shift()`, nulls consumed payloads immediately, and stops an old-room drain after the currently awaited action.
+  A 2,048-action / estimated-32 MB hard ceiling fails closed by leaving the room with a visible rejoin message; it never silently drops actions and continues with a divergent canvas.
+- **Synchronous tile work:** destructive repair is interaction-gated and capped at 6 tiles.
+Hybrid `overlaySkipped` refuses lists above 8 objects or 32 direct group children, falling back to the normal yielded local bake.
+- **GPU churn:** `dropOtherTiers` now invalidates lazily.
+Stale textures cannot be composited or used as fallback and are the first reclaimed under memory pressure.

+What remains is evidence, not another known P0 code defect: the production metrics transport and Android release/device validation below.

+---